21 Sales Closing Techniques to Seal the Deal

 B2B purchases are more about needs vs. want.
 So zone in on this by focusing on what your prospect needs and how your solution can provide it.
 To do this, ask the lead what they’re trying to achieve and what they need to make it happen.

 Then use this intel to align it with your product or service.
+Be sure to summarize the prospect's pain points and clearly illustrate how your solution addresses those specific challenges.
 When you make your offer, it should show how making a purchase will eliminate their problems and improve their efforts.
 The goal is to help them to see how your product benefits them.

 14. Measuring the solution 1-10